 Here are 3 different ways to do monochrome:

-- If a black and white bathroom just feels a little too austere you could always opt for grey instead, like this Curvaceous slate bathroom furniture.
+- If a black and white bathroom just feels a little too austere you could always opt for grey instead, like this Harrison slate bathroom furniture from Mode Bathrooms.

 More monochrome bathroom ideas

 The key to pulling off a monochrome look successfully is to remember to introduce lots of textural contrast with different materials.
 For example, choose flooring that is naturally textured to contrast with the smoothness of the sanitaryware or perhaps add a wooden stool or shelving to introduce softer, warmer tones.